bigwiv/Biopython-cn/chr20.rst

    #. ``read_count(f)``: read a count file from stream f.
 Then convert
       to frequencies
    #. ``read_freq(f)``: read a frequency data file from stream f.
 Of
-      course, we then don¡¯t have the counts, but it is usually the letter frquencies which are interesting.
+      course, we then donâ€™t have the counts, but it is usually the letter frquencies which are interesting.

 #.
 Example of use: The expected count of the residues in the database is